rngadam/uwh/specification.md

 ### 2. **Player Representation**
 - **Stick Figures:** Players are represented as stick figures with:
   - Legs (lines), body (rectangle), head (circle), arms (lines), and a handheld stick (line orthogonal to the arm tip).
+  - As they are swimming, players are laying flat, head first.
+  - dominant arm extended, stick in front of the head, other arm on the side
 - **Team Colors:**
   - **Red Team:** Originally White.
   - **Blue Team:** Originally Black.